Divajain/userdocs/docs/connectingpsp.md

 Once you are in lightning experience, navigate to the "Asperato Setup" tab and then follow the instructions below:

-1. Click the "Add new connection" button on the "PSP connections" lightning component:
+1. Click the "New PSP connection" button on the "PSP connections" lightning component:

 ![Add new connection](/userdocs/img/adding_psp/add_new_connection.png)